JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/index.rst

 :ref:`ObsFunctionLinearCombination <ObsFunctionLinearCombination>`
   Compute linear combination of given variables weighted by given coefficients.

+:ref:`ObsFunctionSelectStatistic <ObsFunctionSelectStatistic>`
+  Output all 0's, except for 1 in locations corresponding (or closest) to the minimum, maximum, median or mean of the input variable within each record.

 :ref:`ObsFunctionVelocity <ObsFunctionVelocity>`
   Compute wind speed from u- and v- components